lyz-code/blue-book/docs/orgmode.md

 #+FILETAGS: :Peter:Boss:Secret:
 ```

-If you plan to use the [Capture](#capture) function on the file, add the `FILETAGS` like at the top of the file, otherwise it will end up in the middle of it as you capture new elements.
+If you plan refile elements to the root of a file (such as using a bare [Capture](#capture)), add the `FILETAGS` like at the top of the file, otherwise it will end up in the middle of it as you capture new elements.
+For the rest of cases leave it at the bottom, that way you will only see it when you need it and you skip one `j` movement each time you browse the file.

 Tags are useful for [Agenda searches](#agenda-searches).
 I've found interesting to create tags based on: